huggingface/datasets/metrics/wer/README.md

 The general difficulty of measuring the performance of ASR systems lies in the fact that the recognized word sequence can have a different length from the reference word sequence (supposedly the correct one).
 The WER is derived from the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), working at the word level.

 This problem is solved by first aligning the recognized word sequence with the reference (spoken) word sequence using dynamic string alignment.
-Examination of this issue is seen through a theory called the power law that states the correlation between [perplexity](https://huggingface.co/metrics/perplexity) and word error rate.
+Examination of this issue is seen through a theory called the power law that states the correlation between [perplexity](https://huggingface.co/metrics/perplexity) and word error rate (see [this article](https://www.cs.cmu.edu/~roni/papers/eval-metrics-bntuw-9802.pdf) for further information).

 Word error rate can then be computed as: